GameTimeline

 TV coverage

-Referenced in GoT Dornish plotlines; not a HotD focus.
+Referenced in Game of Thrones Dornish plotlines; not a HotD focus.
+History-page milestone rather than a season title on the watch-order timeline.

 22. Blackfyre Rebellions